groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/viewer/_index.md

 ```

-Saves attachment file to destination stream.
+Saves an attachment file to the destination stream.

-**Learn more**
+ **Learn more:**

- *  Learn more about getting document attachments in Java: [How to get list of document attachments using GroupDocs.Viewer][]
+ *  Learn more about getting document attachments in Java: [How to get a list of document attachments using GroupDocs.Viewer][]
  *  Learn more about saving document attachments in Java: [How to save document attachments using GroupDocs.Viewer][]

-[How to get list of document attachments using GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Get+attachments
+[How to get a list of document attachments using GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Get+attachments
 [How to save document attachments using GroupDocs.Viewer]: https://docs.groupdocs.com/display/viewerjava/Save+attachments

 **Parameters:**